ebinnion/Forget-Your-Resume/README.md

  - Show social networking links.
  - Change the design of their personal website with background images and basic styles.

+#How to Install
+College Profile Generator was built for ease of use.
+Since it is built using SQLite as a database and the base url is set dynamically, all you have to do is *upload the directory* to your server.

+Once you have uploaded the files to your server, you can login by going to the settings page (http://you.com/settings).
+To login the username and password are both admin.
+Be sure to update your password after you have logged in for the first time.

 #Created By
 This tool was created with love by [Eric Binnion][1] to be released on [Art of Blog][2].
 This Github repository is meant as a way to store our source code.
 For more information about the project, visit [Art of Blog][2].